-The Lincoln Lawyer has just returned for its third season and a fourth season is looking highly likely after that cliffhanger ending, promising early viewership stats and signals from the cast and crew that more is on the way.
+The Lincoln Lawyer recently returned for its third season, and a fourth season is looking highly likely after that cliffhanger ending and continued excellent viewership stats, in addition to multiple signals from the cast and crew that more is on the way.
 Still, it’s yet to be officially announced.
 Here’s what we know about season 4 of The Lincoln Lawyer.

 Adapting The Gods of Guilt, Netflix’s legal drama (rescued originally from CBS) unexpectedly reversed from the split-season release back to binge for its third season.
 It sees the return of Manuel Garcia-Rulfo and Neve Campbell in their respective roles, adapting the works of Michael Connelly.
 All ten episodes dropped on Netflix globally on October 17th, 2024.